Cuban Missile Crisis: In popular culture

 The American popular media, especially television, made frequent use of the events of the missile crisis in both fictional and documentary forms.
 Jim Willis includes the Crisis as one of the 100 "media moments that changed America".
-Sheldon Stern finds that a half century later there are still many "misconceptions, half-truths, and outright lies" that have shaped media versions of what happened in the White House during those harrowing two weeks.
+Sheldon Stern found that a half century later there were still many "misconceptions, half-truths, and outright lies" that had shaped media versions of what happened in the White House during those two weeks.

-Historian William Cohn argued in a 1976 article that television programs are typically the main source used by the American public to know about and interpret the past.
+Historian William Cohn argued in a 1976 article that television programs were typically the main source used by the American public to know about and interpret the past.
 According to Cold War historian Andrei Kozovoi, the Soviet media proved somewhat disorganized as it was unable to generate a coherent popular history.
-Khrushchev lost power and was airbrushed out of the story.
-Cuba was no longer portrayed as a heroic David against the American Goliath.
-One contradiction that pervaded the Soviet media campaign was between the pacifistic rhetoric of the peace movement that emphasizes the horrors of nuclear war and the militancy of the need to prepare Soviets for war against American aggression.
+Khrushchev lost power and was airbrushed out of the story and Cuba was no longer portrayed as a heroic David against the American Goliath.
+One contradiction that pervaded the Soviet media campaign was between the pacifistic rhetoric of the peace movement that emphasized the horrors of nuclear war and the militancy of the need to prepare Soviets for war against American aggression.